koenderks/jfa/cran-comments.md

 This is jfa version 0.5.1.
 In this version I have:

 * Added more resources to the package.
+* Changed some internal computations to make them faster.

 ## Test environments
 * OS X install (on travis-ci), R release